Snow camping, sauna, bonfire, skiing. What Tsuyoshi Kodama felt after participating in Haglöfs' "VASSI CAMP"

 Daniel Stiller Cohn, the export manager who invited me to this event

-We prepared under the cold sky and immediately started hiking to the campsite.
+We prepared in the cold air and immediately began our hike towards the campsite.

-Travel equipment not necessary for the climb was loaded onto snowmobiles and transported to the campsite.
-We traveled by train and headed directly into our four days of snowy mountain life, which felt extraordinary yet completely natural.
-It felt like something unique to Scandinavia, where playing on the snow is an everyday part of life.
+Travel gear not needed for the climb was loaded onto a snowmobile and transported to the campsite.
+We traveled by train and immediately began our four-day life in the snowy mountains, and it felt both extraordinary and normal at the same time.
+It felt like something unique to Scandinavia, where playing in the snow is a part of everyday life.

 Once you get off the station, head straight for Vassi Ski Camp in hiking mode